samcarswell/trochilus/README.md

 `troc run show -r [RUN_ID]`

-### Manually terminating a run
+### Kill a run

+To kill a run, use `troc run kill -r [RUN_ID]`.
+This will print the PID of the run, and an interactive prompt to confirm killing the PID.

+If you are using the command in an automated way, you can provide the `--force` flag.

+`troc run kill` will pass the `SIGTERM` down to the executing script, and handle terminating the run by setting it's state to `Terminated`.

+#### SIGKILL

-If a `troc` run process was killed using SIGKILL, it cannot be gracefully handled.
-As a result the run will be left in a `Running` state.
+If a `troc exec` process was killed using `SIGKILL`, eg. `kill -9 [PID]`, it cannot be gracefully handled.
+The script passed to `troc exec` will be left running and the run itself will be left in a `Running` state.

-These can be manually set to `Terminated` using `troc run term -r [RUN_ID]`.
+To cleanup the run, you can manually set its state to `Terminated` using `troc run term -r [RUN_ID]`.

-Note that this will not check if the process is still running, or attempt to terminate it.
+Note that `troc run term` will not check if the process is still running, or attempt to terminate it itself.
 Only run this if you have determined that the run is not running and it's state is still `Running`.

 If the run is still in progress, and `troc run term` has been ran on it, the run will still correctly update it's state once it completes.